 1. "It is unlawful for any person to dispose, discard, burn, or otherwise release waste tires to the environment in a manner in contravention to the Louisiana Solid Waste Regulations.
-A fine of up to \$25,000 per day per violation may be imposed on any company or individual who violates these rules and regulations."
-2. "All Louisiana tire dealers, other than qualified scrap or salvage yard tire dealers selling tires salvaged from a Louisiana-titled vehicle, are required to collect a waste tire cleanup and recycling fee of \$2 for each passenger/light truck tire, \$5 for each medium truck tire, and \$10 for each off-road tire, upon sale of each tire.
+A fine of up to \$32,500 per day per violation may be imposed on any company or individual who violates these rules and regulations."

+2. "All Louisiana tire dealers are required to collect a waste tire cleanup and recycling fee from the consumer at the time of the retail sale of \$2 for each passenger/light truck tire, \$5 for each medium truck tire, \$10 for each off-road tire, and \$1.25 for recapped or retreaded tires.
 These fees shall also be collected upon replacement of all recall and adjustment tires.
 Tire fee categories are defined in the Waste Tire Regulations.
-No fee shall be collected on tires weighing more than 500 pounds or solid tires.
 This fee must be collected whether or not the purchaser retains the waste tires.
-Tire dealers must accept from the purchaser, at the time of sale, one waste tire for every tire sold, unless the purchaser elects to retain the waste tire."
+Tire dealers must accept from the purchaser, at the time of sale, one waste tire for every tire sold, unless the purchaser elects to retain the waste tire.
+The department does not require the collection of fees on the sale of tires weighing 500 pounds or more, solid tires, or tires which are de minimis in nature, including but not limited to lawn mower tires, bicycle tires, and golf cart tires."